BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 are for characters who are actually playing the game.
 For a singleplayer game, that means you'll only ever get COMs for your one character, for instance.

+### TPS Red Text Explainer

+Inspired by Ezeith's BL2 mod "Red text explainer"

+All weapons, grenades, and shields with red text will include text describing the extra effects.
+Class Mods and Oz Kits have been left alone, since all those list their effects right on the card.

 ### TPS Skinpool Reassignments